Education Abroad Office

 Per university policy, all USC students will be charged for emergency medical, evacuation and repatriation insurance of for their time abroad.
 Students will be enrolled in this insurance by the education abroad office prior to their departure.
 This charge will appear on the USC bill for the semester(s) in which they are abroad.
 Contact the Education Abroad Office for more details.

-The official school year and mandatory orientation begin in early September, with the Fall semester concluding in mid-December or mid-January, depending on the courses of the student.
-The Spring semester starts mid-January and concludes early June,
+The official school year runs similar to that of USC, the fall semester running from early September through mid-December or mid-January, depending on the courses of the student; and the Spring semester starting in mid-January and concluding in early June.

 A mandatory orientation for all international students will take place each semester before classes begin at UFV.